jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

 So, what does the full control framework look like?
 Below is a gif of an example situation, where an unmanned ground vehicle (UGV) is approaching an occluding corner.
 There is a lot of things going on in this one gif, so here's a break down of the important components:
 - Big blue dot: simulated UGV
-- Lots of tiny blue dots: simulated people, walking from right to left with some set velocity profile
+- Lots of tiny blue dots: simulated dynamic objects (e.g. people, other robots), moving from right to left with some set velocity profile
 - Orange dashed line: field of view of the UGV sensors
 - Red-dashed line: reference trajectory
 - Pink area around corner: area occluded to UGV (in my paper I call this the known unknown area)